 Virginia WWI and WWII Commemoration Commission

-In addition to hundreds of programs that are being conducted by museums and local partners across the state, the Virginia World War I and World War II Commission is planning a number of events to mark the 100th anniversary of World War I and the 75th anniversary of World War II.
-The Commission was created by the General Assembly and is guided by its purpose to:
+In addition to hundreds of programs that were being conducted by museums and local partners across the state, the Virginia World War I and World War II Commission planned a number of events and programs to mark the 100th anniversary of World War I and the 75th anniversary of World War II.
+The Commission, created by the General Assembly, was guided by its purpose to:

 In partnership with the Library of Virginia, the Profiles of Honor Document Scanning Project identifies and locates original source materials in Virginia that are related to WWI and WWII.
 Materials scanned include service photographs, letters, memoirs, discharge papers, diaries, and other selected memorabilia and manuscripts.
 These visitor-donated scans help to paint a detailed picture of how everyday Virginians, both soldiers and civilians, were transformed by the two largest wars the world has ever seen.
-View highlights from the collection and our 2019 scanning schedule: MORE INFORMATION
+Visitors can view highlights from this incredible collection here.

 In partnership with the Virginia Tourism Corporation, the Commission supported museums, historic sites, and organizations that were commemorating the WWI and WWII by offering matching grants of up to $10,000 for the marketing of these initiatives.
 Grant applications were accepted on a periodic basis.
 The final round of $10,000 matching grants closed on February 19, 2019.